-We prepared the performance information for key performance measures in accordance with the following principles:
+Management of the Office of the Provincial Auditor prepared its performance information for key performance measures in accordance with the following reporting principles:

 - The performance information is relevant.
 It is related to stated objectives and performance targets and enables an assessment of our progress towards achieving the objectives and targets.
-It shows how we achieved the results and how we measured our progress towards the performance targets. - The performance information is reliable.
+It shows how the Office achieved the results and how it measured its progress towards the performance targets. - The performance information is reliable.
 It is based on data that are accurate, complete, and available over a long period of time and at a reasonable cost.
 It is derived from data that is fair and unbiased and capable of being replicated by independent and knowledgeable observers. - The performance information is understandable.
 It provides the level of detail needed to enable a proper understanding of performance and is limited to a key set of performance measures that are comparable over time and aggregated at appropriate and meaningful levels.